Simulation-Software-Engineering/homepage/docs/index.md

 # Simulation Software Engineering

-Welcome to the homepage of the course "Simulation Software Engineeering" at the University of Stuttgart.
+Welcome to the homepage of the course "Simulation Software Engineering" at the University of Stuttgart.
 You find general information about the course under [course information](course-information.md) and in the video below.

 <p align="center">